KQM-git/TCL/docs/characters/pyro/diluc.md

 ---
-description: 'The tycoon of a winery empire in Mondstadt, unmatched in every possible way.'
+description: The tycoon of a winery empire in Mondstadt, unmatched in every possible way.
 ---

 import char from '@site/src/data/characters/Diluc.json'